eikonal-equation/TimeDependent_SEG/README.md

 To compile, make sure you are in the folder /TimeDependent_SEG/ and use the command `make` from the command line.

-The four examples in the manuscript can be reproduced using the following commands:
+The four examples in the manuscript/website can be reproduced using the following commands:
 * To compile & run example 1 `NoObstacleTest()` (0 obstacles, 2 patrol trajectories, Omnidirectional sensor):
 ` make run TEST='1' `
 * To compile & run example 2 `ObstacleTest()` (1 central obstacle, 2 patrol trajectories, Omnidirectional sensor):